 During my masters degree, I became more interested in the connections between human, animal and environmental health (One Health).
 My PhD research, as part of the Healthy Environments, Healthy People Research Group at the University of South Australia, explored how ecological factors are impacting transmission of mosquito-borne infections in South Australia.
-During my PhD, I developed a novel mosquito-borne virus surveillance technique that used nucleic acid-preserving paper coated in honey, and lots of recycled milk cartons and pantyhose.
+During my PhD, I developed a novel mosquito-borne virus surveillance technique that used nucleic acid-preserving paper coated in honey, pantyhose and lots of recycled milk cartons to make mosquito traps.
 With those special traps, I sampled over 100 field sites four times throughout the transmission season and detected three different viruses in the mosquitoes of South Australia.
 With my spatial analysis, I was able to identify the social and environmental factors associated with higher rates of human infections.

-I am also passionate about improving public understanding of science and engagement with science through better science communication.
-In 2014, during my PhD, my partner and I co-founded Science in the Pub Adelaide (SciPubAdelaide.org.au) and, since moving to Hobart in 2015, Science in the Pub Tasmania (SciPubTas.org.au).
-These two ongoing, non-profit organizations each bring a panel of 3 engaging, knowledgeable scientists into a pub to explain, to discuss a scientific topic with each other and the attendees.
+I am also passionate about improving public understanding of and engagement with science through better science communication.
+In 2014, during my PhD, my partner and I co-founded Science in the Pub Adelaide (SciPubAdelaide.org.au).
+Since moving to Hobart in 2015, Science in the Pub Tasmania (SciPubTas.org.au).
+These two ongoing, non-profit organizations each bring a panel of 3 engaging, knowledgeable scientists into a pub to discuss a scientific topic with each other and the attendees.
 We average ~80-100 audience members each month, have acquired grants and sponsorship to provide free hot nibbles for the audience and free drinks for the panel and we conduct a raffle each month to make the events self-sustaining.
 We learn a lot and have a great time at each event and consistently get feedback from the audience (through our monthly survey) that they do too.